Q: What is Amazon Kinesis Video Streams?

 Kinesis Video Streams uses a simple pay as you go pricing.
 There are no upfront costs and you only pay for the resources you use.
-Kinesis Video Streams pricing is based on the data volume (GB) ingested, volume of data consumed (GB) including through the HLS API, and the data stored (GB-Month) across all the video streams in your account.
+Kinesis Video Streams pricing is based on the data volume (GB) ingested, volume of data consumed (GB) including through the HLS or DASH APIs, and the data stored (GB-Month) across all the video streams in your account.
 Please see the pricing page for more details.

 Q: What is the Kinesis Video Streams management console?

 The Kinesis Video Streams management console enables you to create, update, manage, and monitor your video streams.
 It console can also playback your media streams live or on an on-demand basis, as long as the content in the streams is in the supported media type.
 Using the player controls, you can view the live stream, skip forwards or backwards 10 seconds, use the date and time picker to rewind to a point in the past when you have set the corresponding retention period for the video stream.
 The Kinesis Video Streams management console's video playback capabilities are offered as a quick diagnostic tool for development and test scenarios for developers as they build solutions using Kinesis Video Streams.

 Q: What media type does the console support?